Close

 The pedals come with a striking black-coloured metal finish that blends in well with most sim rigs, allowing you to focus on the performance.
 The metal structure keeps the pedals stiff and secure when racing and are sure to last you for many sim racing sessions.

-The set comes with a host of adjustability features giving you the ability to tweak the pedals to your liking.
-The pedal faces can be adjusted into many configurations allowing all different styles of drivers to find what fits them best.
-In addition, the load cell brake, capable of handling 90 kg of force, can be adjusted to give you the firm feel of a formula car or the progressive feel of a road car pedal.
+In addition, the load cell brake, capable of handling 90 kilograms, can be adjusted to give you the firm feel of a formula car – such as iRacing’s Dallara F3 – or the progressive feel of a road car pedal.
 If optioned when purchasing, the pedals also can have a hydraulic damper added to the throttle giving a more realistic feel.

 The Fanatec Clubsport V3 pedals are a great choice for those looking for that new next step into the sim gear world.
 If you already have a Fanatec wheelbase, you can be sure these will be a happy addition.